pathakhimanshucs/Go-Green/README.md

 - have a better understanding on how an application works
 - know what goes behind the making of an application
 - get good at working efficiently in a team
--

 ---

-## Nima Khaksar- Development plan:
+Name: Nima Khaksar
+Student Number: 4840488
+NetID: nkhaksar

 ![Nima](https://imgur.com/a/GArSFmN)

-- Name: Nima Khaksar
-- netid: nkhaksar
-- Student nr: 4840488

 I want to develop my ability to become a leader for future and larger projects by contributing with my skills and pushing my limits to the maximum.